Jamla: Civil war

-In March 2013, during the Syrian civil war, the Yarmouk Martyrs Brigade kidnapped 21 Filipino United Nations peacekeepers patrolling the border between Syria and the Israeli-occupied Golan Heights.
+In March 2013, during the Syrian civil war, the Yarmouk Martyrs Brigade kidnapped 21 Filipino United Nations peacekeepers patrolling the ceasefire line between Syria and the Israeli-occupied Golan Heights.
 The Brigade was reportedly in control of the village itself, but intense clashes were occurring around it.
 The peacekeepers were accused of cooperating with the Syrian authorities.
 The rebels demanded that the Syrian Army withdraw from the vicinity of Jamla in return for their release.
 They were freed after several days.

 The town remained under the control of the Brigade.
 On 15 November 2015, the head of the brigade, Muhammad "Abu Ali" al-Baridi and five others, were killed in a bomb blast in Jamla; Al-Nusra Front claimed responsibility for the attack.
 The Brigade merged with the ISIL-affiliated Khalid ibn al-Walid Army, and maintained control of the city through 2016 and 2017.

 On 28 July 2018, the Syrian army recaptured Jamla.

 On 21 June 2022, two Syrian soldiers were killed by an IED explosion on a road near the village.

-2024 Invasion by Israel
+2024 invasion by Israel

-In December 2024, during the 2024 Israeli invasion of Syria, the IDF occupied Jamla and Maaraba, and opened fire on Syrian protesters.
-It also extrajudicially arrested Syrians.
+In December 2024, during the 2024 Israeli invasion of Syria, the IDF occupied Jamla and Ma'ariya, and opened fire on Syrian protesters.